Subscribe to My Newsletter

 7 Benefits of Equity Mutual Funds

 2. Invest 100% in publicly-traded companies.
-No bonds, options, futures, precious metals, alternatives, hedges, crypto, real estate etc.3.
+No bonds, options, futures, precious metals, alternatives, hedges, crypto, or real estate etc.3.
 Consistent performance.
 Example: the American Funds Investment Company of America has averaged 12.2% since 1934, net of fees.4.
 Two layers of the best human thinking.
 1) The executives running the companies we're investing into; and 2) the mutual fund managers who decide which companies to invest in.5.
 Relatively low volatility compared to other investments because they're very diversified.6.
 Lower stress and maintenance for you.
 Once you've invested in a mutual fund there is nothing more to do.
 All investment decisions are made by the fund managers.7.
 Your money is accessible within five days.

 “It can be historically demonstrated that the best defense against retaining your purchasing power through retirement is to invest in a broadly diversified portfolio of the world’s great companies.
 And the finest method of investing in them are good, long-term mutual funds.”Nick Murray